 This chunky book (it’s not lightweight) will satisfy the most hardcore foodies with its in-depth detail on produce from the area, with recommendations on where to eat and shop.
 Definitely pick this up if you’re on a longer trip along the coast!
 Check the latest prices and reviews on Amazon.

-Found this post useful?
+Enjoyed this post?
 Pin for later.